Saleem Raza Jalbani

 Saleem Raza Jalbani is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 21 June 1964 in Karachi.

 He has a degree of Bachelor of Arts from Sindh University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-25 SHAHEED BANAZIR ABAD-II in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-25 SHAHEED BANAZIR ABAD-II in the 2013 Pakistani general election.